Majid-Derhambakhsh/CoOp-Core/Example Source Code/AVR Example/README.md

 - #### Description : this example has four Task
   - Task1: Toggle PIN A.0 with 1000ms delay
   - Task2: Toggle PIN A.1 with 500ms delay
-  - Task3: Toggle PIN A.2 with 50ms delay (in two section)
+  - Task3: Write High/Low on PIN A.2 with 50ms delay
   - Task4: Suspend the Task1 & Task4 after 20s

 #### Developer: Majid Derhambakhsh